-Swiss Banking has long been associated with professional, discreet, secure banking in a jurisdiction renown for its neutrality and adherence to the principles of banking confidentiality.
-Individuals looking to safeguard substantial assets from public scrutiny or heavy-handed taxation have traditionally looked to the Swiss Bank consortium as a very attractive option.
+Swiss Banking has long been associated with professional, discreet, secure banking.
+It is a jurisdiction renown for its neutrality and adherence to the principles of banking confidentiality.
+Individuals most commonly turn to Swiss banks two reasons.
+First, many are looking to safeguard substantial assets from public scrutiny.
+Second, a number of individuals turn to Switzerland to relieve the burden of heavy-handed taxation.
+Both groups have traditionally looked to the Swiss Bank consortium as a very attractive option.

 And these services are nothing new.
-Thanks in no small part to political unrest and civil strife, Swiss bank accounts have been the leader in international banking for literally hundreds of years–from the days of Louis the XIV, to the days preceding the French revolution and on through both World Wars, if safeguarding assets and capital from untoward taxation or suppressive governments was the goal, the discerning depositor looked to Switzerland to provide those services.
+Swiss bank accounts have been the leader in international banking for decades.
+That is thanks in no small part to political unrest and civil strife around the globe.
+They have been leaders in financial safety and stability for literally hundreds of years.
+In fact, the world has witnessed this from the days of Louis the XIV.
+Further, it has continued to the days preceding the French revolution and on through both World Wars.
+Safeguarding assets and capital from untoward taxation or suppressive governments was the common thread.
+Accordingly, the discerning depositor looked to Switzerland to provide those services.

-The reason that Swiss banking has developed this praiseworthy reputation is based squarely on the fact that Switzerland has very sophisticated legislation and regulations in place, dictating specific parameters for its banks and favoring the securing and confidential-keeping of its foreign-deposit accounts.
-Further enhancing this reputation is that Swiss banks offer unprecedented professionalism and utter reliability in arguably the most stable banking environment in the world.
+The reason that Swiss banking has developed this praiseworthy offshore banking reputation is this.
+Its prominence is based squarely on the fact that Switzerland has very sophisticated legislation and regulations in place.
+The legislature dictates specific parameters for its banks.
+Moreover, they favor the securing and confidentiality of its foreign-deposit accounts, where possible.
+Further enhancing this reputation is that Swiss banks offer unprecedented professionalism.
+Moreover, they demonstrate utter reliability in arguably the most stable banking environment in the world.

 Even an accusation of tax evasion would hardly be enough to pierce through the confidentiality regulations of a Swiss bank.
-The accusation simply isn’t a serious enough offense in Switzerland, amounting to nothing more than a misdemeanor and certainly not enough to compromise its rules.
+The accusation simply isn’t a serious enough offense in Switzerland, amounting to nothing more than a misdemeanor.
+It certainly is not enough to compromise its rules.
 The accusation must be of a serious nature in order for a Swiss bank to even consider compromising its rules.
-That being said, we highly recommend tax compliance with your jurisdiction of residence and/or citizenship.
+That said, we highly recommend tax compliance with your jurisdiction of residence and/or citizenship.

 By most estimates or measures, Swiss banks hold a full third of all monies held in offshore accounts.
 Considering the sheer number of Offshore, haven jurisdictions in existence, this is a remarkable figure.
-Holding this estimated $2 trillion US plus is a de facto statement that Switzerland is still the absolute standard when it comes to providing a stable, confidential banking environment.
+Swiss banks hold an estimated $2 trillion US plus is a de facto statement.
+Thus, Switzerland is still the absolute standard when it comes to providing a stable, confidential banking environment.

 Numbered Swiss Bank Accounts